ibm-bluemix-mobile-services/mobiledashboard-storecatalog-backend/backend/README.md

 This will use the `manifest.yml` file generated when we provisioned the application to upload the project on Bluemix.

-### Using the App Builder Commerce application and API
+### Using the Store Catalog Backend and API
-You will see an App Builder Commerce web application when you visit the app route.
+You will see an Store Catalog Backend when you visit the app route.
 You will be welcomed by a page that displays information about this sample.

 <img src="readme/2.png"/>